-What is the Difference Between Web Application and Website?
+What is the Difference Between a Web Application and a Website?

 Both the words “Web Application” and “Websites” sounds similar; isn’t it?
 You might be wondering what is the difference between both of them.
 At some point you might also feel that there is no difference at all; as the front end and backend of a website and a web application are both written in the same programming languages, both run in browsers, and both needs internet connectivity.
 So for clearing out your dilemma and quarries about the difference between web applications and websites; we have written this blog to help you out.

 What is a Web Application?

 Essentially, a web application is stored and runs on a remote server and it is accessed via a browser.
 Webmail (like Gmail or Yahoo), online calculators, and e-commerce stores are examples of commonly used Web apps.
 Some Web apps are only accessible through a certain browser; however, the majority are accessible through any browser.

 As web applications are network-based, they don’t have to be downloaded.
 For instance, the user can access the web application using the browsers such as google chrome, safari, or Mozilla Firefox.
 For operating, a web application needs a web server, database, and application server.
 Then what do web servers and application servers do?
 On one hand, the web servers manage the requests of the client and on the other hand, the application servers complete the tasks which are requested by the client.

 Now, let’s jump to our next section i.e. Website.